KrunalAmbarte/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game

-This is my first JavaScript game.
+This is my first Javascript game.